john-38787364/antifier/README.txt

 Linux (Root required):
 wget -O - https://raw.githubusercontent.com/john-38787364/antifier/master/install.sh | sudo sh
 This will create a directory "antifier" with required scripts in.
+Raspberry Pi- if you're using the stock Raspian you will need to create the file /etc/udev/rules.d/garmin-ant2.rules and add the following line (replacing NNNN with the product ID of the dongle from lsusb e.g. 1008 or 1009:
+SUBSYSTEM=="usb", ATTRS{idVendor}=="0fcf", ATTRS{idProduct}=="NNNN", RUN+="/sbin/modprobe usbserial vendor=0x0fcf product=0xNNNN"
+Don't forget to reboot afterwards.
+If you have the dongle in whilst installing the script will attempt to detect it and autogenerate the line. you will still need to create the file and copy/paste.

 Windows:
 You will need to reinstall your trainer as a libusb-win32 device: